A lot or a little?

 What parents need to know

 Parents need to know that though Wonder Woman derives from a vintage comic-book character, the script is pretty up-to-date with the violence, including beatings, stabbings, decapitations, and blood flowing from a human sacrifice.
-Sexually suggestive lines include references to prostitution, seduction, and Wonder Woman's "rack" (wonder-rack?).
-Some Amazon women are shown skimpily clad or bathing, and Wonder Woman proves to have super-powers of alcohol consumption.
+Sexually suggestive lines include references to prostitution, seduction, and Wonder Woman's "rack."
+A brief scene of Amazons bathing topless (long, flowing hair covers their busts).
+Some Amazon women are shown skimpily clad or bathing.
 "Crap" is uttered (and treated) like an obscenity.
-Viewers with little knowledge of Greek mythology might be confused about fine details; ultra-religious household might be put off by the trappings of pre-Christian pagan worship.
+Viewers with little knowledge of Greek mythology might be confused about fine details; ultra-religious households might be put off by the trappings of pre-Christian pagan worship.
+After returning a male fighter pilot back to Earth, the pilot tries to get Diana drunk on tequila as a means to seduce her; she outdrinks him, and over the course of the movie, he learns to outgrow his boorish womanizing behavior.

 - Parents say